 So without further ado, let’s get to it!

-This is what you’ll need to make this stuffed acorn squash recipe along with tips and substitution ideas.
+This is everything you’ll need to make this stuffed acorn squash recipe, along with tips and substitution ideas.

 - Acorn Squash – Look for acorn squash that are uniform in size.

 - Quinoa – Use your favorite quinoa – white, tri-color or red.

 - Chickpeas – Rich in protein, chickpeas add heartiness.
 Feel free to omit them if you prefer.

 - Red Onion – Substitute the red onion with shallot for a slightly mellower onion flavor, use 1/4 cup finely diced.
 The onions are used raw, if you prefer throw them in with the quinoa while cooking.

 - Cranberries – Cranberries add a little tart and sweetness.
 I used a golden berry mix with dried cranberries, cherries, golden raisins and blueberries from Trader Joe’s and it was delicious!
 To keep this sugar free, look for unsweetened cranberries.
 And to keep it refined sugar-free, use organic dried fruits.